 For the two other classes of experiments, we see that LBE is able to successfully complete all benchmarks, and shows significant performance gains over SBE.
 SBE is able to solve only about one third of all benchmarks, and for the ones that complete, it is clearly outperformed by LBE.
-In Table III, we see that SBE has in general a much larger ART.
-In Table I we observe that LBE performs significantly better than any BLAST configuration.
-LBE performed best also in finding the error paths (cf. Table II), outperforming both SBE and BLAST.
+In Table II, we see that SBE has in general a much larger ART.
+In Table I we observe not only that LBE performs significantly better than the -dfs -predH 7 configuration of BLAST, but that LBE is better than any BLAST configuration (column best result).
+LBE performed best also in finding the error paths (cf. Table III), clearly outperforming both SBE and BLAST.

 In summary, the experiments show that the LBE approach outperforms the SBE approach, both for correct and defective programs.
 This provides evidence of the benefits of a "more symbolic" analysis as performed in the LBE approach.
-One might argue that our CPACHECKER-based SBE implementation might be sub-optimal although it uses the same implementation and execution environment as LBE; in fact, both implementations currently suffer from some inefficiencies and have room for several optimizations.
-Therefore, we compare also with BLAST.
-By looking at Tables I and II, we see that LBE outperforms also BLAST, despite the fact that the latter is the result of several years of fine-tuning.
-BLAST in turn is much more efficient than SBE.
-However, the performance gap between BLAST and SBE highly depends on the commandline options used for BLAST.
+One might argue that our CPACHECKER-based SBE implementation might be sub-optimal although it uses the same implementation and execution environment as LBE; this is why we compare with BLAST as well, and the experiments become even more impressive when considering that BLAST is the result of several years of fine-tuning.